 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to revised data released by the National Statistical Institute (Istat), consumer prices increased 0.3% on a monthly basis in August, up from July’s 0.1% increase.
+According to revised data released by the National Statistical Institute (Istat) on 14 October, consumer prices dropped 0.2% on a monthly basis in October, following September’s 0.3% decrease, confirming the flash estimate.

-Industrial output grew 0.1% in July on a month-on-month seasonally adjusted basis, following the 1.1% expansion registered in June and beating analysts’ expectations, which forecast a 0.3% contraction.
+Industrial output contracted 1.3% in September on a month-on-month seasonally adjusted basis, contrasting August’s 1.2% growth and coming in well below analysts’ expectations, which forecast a 0.3% drop.

 The IHS Markit manufacturing Purchasing Managers’ Index (PMI) came in at a multi-year high of 57.8 in October, above September’s 56.3 reading.

 October 31, 2017